 Basics about How the IRS Works

-If you are a non-resident who has never before had to work and file taxes here in the US, you probably have little information about the IRS (Internal Revenue Service), tax filing requirements, and other details about the taxation system in the United States.
+If you are a non-resident who has never before had to work and file taxes here in the US, you probably have little information about either your tax situation or the IRS (Internal Revenue Service), tax filing requirements, and other details about the taxation system in the United States.
 This section is designed to help you develop a better understanding of the IRS and how to file your non-resident taxes.

-The first thing you need to know about US taxes is the deadline to file.
+The first thing you need to know about US taxes is the filing deadline to file.
 All returns must be postmarked (in the mail) by April 15, unless this day falls on a weekend or holiday – in which case, it would be due on the following Monday.
+Or if there are any changes because of the COVID-19 pandemic as it happened in 2020.
+The deadline for U.S. citizens living abroad to file individual tax returns or file Form 4868 is on June 15.
 If you find you need more time to file, you may use Form 4868 to request a filing extension.
 It’s important to remember, though, that if you get an extension and you owe taxes, you need to pay the IRS by April 15.
-If you have tax liability and you wait until your extension date to take care of it, you will have been charged interest the entire time.
+If you have a tax liability and you wait until your extension date to take care of it, you will have been charged interest the entire time.

-Next, it’s important to learn about how to file your United States tax return as a non-resident..
-The main tax form used by the IRS is Form 1040, and there are multiple variations of this form.
-You are going to used Form 1040NR or Form 1040NR-EZ, depending on the complexity of your taxes.
+Next, it’s important to learn about how to file your United States tax return as a non-resident.
+One of the main tax forms used is the IRS Form 1040, and there are multiple variations of this form.
+You are going to used Form 1040NR or Form 1040NREZ, depending on the complexity of your taxes.
 If you have multiple streams of income, a large number of assets, or certain itemized deductions you will be required to file additional forms and schedules.
 Remember, though, that – as a non-resident – you are only required to claim your information contained within the United States – not outside of the country; unless, of course, you took the “First Year Selection” mentioned earlier.

 Another important note to make about the difference between filing as a non-resident and filing with the ‘First Year Selection” is that – even though your worldwide income will be taxed – you will qualify for a greater number of exemptions by checking the First Year Selection.
-Filing as a non-resident limits you to being able to take one personal exemption of $3,700 only.
 Checking “First Year Selection” allows you to claim an exemption on you, your spouse, and one for each of your dependents that live with you in the United States.

-Preparing to File Taxes for the First Time in US as a Non-Resident
+Preparing to File Taxes for the First Time in the US as a Non-Resident

 To Prepare or Not to Prepare Your Own US Taxes?